Introducing our Sandhurst Primary School Governing Board

 I am really happy to do my part to help the school achieve the best it can for all its pupils, particularly those with special educational needs, particularly in these trying times where the school needs support from everyone with an interest in seeing it do as well as possible.

-I have lived in Lewisham for over 15 years, mainly working as a tax advisor in the City, so it is good to be on the other side of the table for once and to bring skills to help the school and the leadership team manage its way to keep the school the warm, welcoming place it’s always been for us.
+I have lived in Lewisham for over 15 years, mainly working as a tax advisor in the City, so it is good to be on the other side of the table for once and to bring skills to help the school and the leadership team manage its way to keep the school the warm, welcoming place it has always been.

 My name is Alana, I have two sons, the eldest is in Year Three.
 I am currently a member of the PTA committee and have a really strong desire to help Sandhurst Primary continue to be a place where our children are given the best possible opportunity to discover and maximise their full potential irrespective of their colour, class, background or ability.
 As a parent governor, I want to represent the views of parents – not just my own.
 So, I will work hard at being accessible and do all that I can to communicate effectively with you all.
 On behalf of all parents I will be fully committed to the work of the governing body and support the drive towards attaining high standards in all aspects of school life, always with the interests of our children at heart.
 As a parent governor (and a mum!) my biggest hope is that at the end of their journey at Sandhurst, our children will not only have accessed a great education but also emerge as happy, healthy, confident young people.